yhmtmt/aws/README.md

 12. Execute aws
 13. Execute sample.aws on the cygwin's shell.

-If finally you could see the sample filter reports its internal parameter values periodically, aws is correctly working.
+Finally you could see the sample filter reports its internal parameter values periodically.
+If you need to play your video sources following software would be helpful.

+* Haali Media Splitter
+* ffdshow

+All video codecs supported by ffdshow can be used through filter "vfile".
+Note that you need to install x64 ffdshow if you are building aws for x64 environment.

 ### for Linux